cinguilherme/jobcity-test/README.md

 ### Requirements
  - Gradle 6.3, !! gradlew available with the source code, just user appropriate command according to Makefile
-    -   GrandleW(Graddle Wrapper)
+    -   GrandleW(Graddle Wrapper) it will download the gradle required by it self.
+        But having the correct JDK for the gradle is required.
+        Eg. If JDK8 is the default code will not compile due to some features like String.isBlank()
- - Jdk11 / JRE11 (not too much fancy stuff not present in JDK8)
+ - Jdk11 / JRE11 (not too much fancy stuff not present in JDK8 but JDK11 is required)
  - Lombok anotation processor
  - Junit5